 The second difference is the size.
 The S40 is going to be a bit bigger and will have a wider screen.
 This is something that could be better for you if you have big fingers.
 It’ll also be able to tell you the weather (if you care) and you can set your calendar.

 The main difference between the S40 and S20 is that the 40 has the ability to give you custom targets on the course.
 The S20 can only tell you the distance to the green and hazards.
 You can get more specific yardages on the S40, which can definitely come in handy.
-Here’s a quick video of the S40:
+This is the biggest selling point, in my opinion.